 Customs tariffs or import and export restrictions are a good benchmark for determining the relationships between countries or communities of nations.
 Overall, they create a balancing effect, which responds to any interference sensitively, particularly if regulations are tightened or customs tariffs are increased.

-The city of Miami in Florida is used by exporters from Europe or Asia and US based customers as the entrance gateway for distributing goods in the Latin American region.
+The City of Miami in Florida is used by exporters from Europe and Asia as well as US-based customers as the entrance gateway for distributing goods in the Latin American region.
 The Rhenus Group announced that it had taken over the Freight Logistics Group, which has its headquarters in Miami, Florida, in April 2019.
-After taking over the Rodair Group based in Toronto, Canada, at the beginning of that year and the Brazilian customs clearance specialist, Piramide SeaAir Comercio Exterior, in the previous year, this marked another milestone in expanding the logistic group’s presence in the complete American region.
+After taking over the Rodair Group based in Toronto, Canada, at the beginning of that year and the Brazilian customs clearance specialist Piramide SeaAir Comercio Exterior in the previous year, this marked another milestone in expanding the logistics group’s presence in the entire American region.

 Now that Rhenus has authorisation to operate an FTZ, it can make use of a whole range of advantages for its customers outside the USA.
 Importing and exporting goods to/from FTZ territories is generally exempt from customs tariffs.
-Similar to what happens with customs bonded warehouses, such as the one in Miami, Rhenus customers with a strong regional presence now have the opportunity of storing their goods closer to their own regional customers without having to pay what are normally the customs tariffs that are due.
-This means that they benefit from a significant increase in delivery speeds, for example, if spare parts are stored there and can be quickly shipped onwards from there.
-Even more important is the cost savings aspect, since the customer’s money is not tied up on duty payments.
+Similar to what happens with customs bonded warehouses, such as the one in Miami, Rhenus customers with a strong regional presence now have the opportunity to store their goods closer to their own regional customers without having to pay the customs tariffs that are normally due.
+This means that they benefit from a significant increase in delivery speeds, e.g. if spare parts are stored there and can be quickly shipped onwards from there.
+Even more important is the cost-savings aspect since the customer’s money is not tied up in duty payments.

-Goods that are imported, stored and later exported outside the United States are not subject to payment of customs duties and taxes.
+Goods that are imported, stored and later exported outside the United States are not subject to the payment of customs duties and taxes.
 In addition, cargo can be stored in an FTZ until inventory is depleted without any time restrictions.
 The key factor here is that the products are not being used or consumed in the USA.
-But a free trade zone has another benefit too: in contrast to bonded warehouses, goods can be put into storage there without any time pressure – i.e. without any restrictions in terms of time at all.
+But a free trade zone has another benefit: in contrast to bonded warehouses, goods can be put into storage there without any time pressure – i.e. without any time-based restrictions at all.

 The final decision about using foreign trade zones for global exporters boils down to weighing up their costs – and in many cases, this is a worthwhile process.
 The total import, processing and warehouse fees are set off against the costs that are saved, which could be incurred to settle customs fees and other costs associated with them.
 It is often the volume of the freight or of the delivery that tips the scales, for even a reduction in customs fees of just a few percentage points can mount up and provide very relevant cost savings if the volume of freight involved is large.

-Further processing work performed in the foreign trade zone is therefore not only able to lead to cheaper customs tariffs.
-The work often pays off by introducing process stages that are performed more simply or more cheaply at the local site.
-They include, for example, labelling processes, repackaging or providing new packaging for products or even modifications to establish connections or cable links that are standardised features in the USA.
+Further processing work performed in the foreign trade zone therefore not only leads to possibly cheaper customs tariffs; the work often pays off by introducing process stages that are performed more simply or more cheaply at the local site.
+These include, for example, labelling processes, repackaging or providing new packaging for products or even modifications to establish connections or cable links that are standardised features in the USA.

-There are also other advantages that can be used, for example, in contrast to customs bonded warehouses.
-Patricia Junco, Brokerage Manager at Rhenus Customs Brokerage in Miami, says, “FTZ customers benefit from Weekly Entry Summary filing, which allows importers to release their cargo and file one entry summary at the end of the zone week.
+There are also other advantages that can be used, in contrast to customs bonded warehouses, for instance.
+Patricia Junco, Brokerage Manager at Rhenus Customs Brokerage in Miami, says, ‘FTZ customers benefit from weekly entry summary filing, which allows importers to release their cargo and file one entry summary at the end of the zone week.
 They can thus save on customs processing fees and merchandise processing fees due to customs.
-We can also decrease the importers’ administrative burden by reporting and arranging payment for Harbour Maintenance fees due to customs on a quarterly basis.”
+We can also decrease the importers’ administrative burden by reporting and arranging payment for harbour maintenance fees due to customs on a quarterly basis.’

 As far as Schumacher is concerned, the sector expertise Rhenus has in these areas is reflected in greater transparency and faster response speeds.
-This is evident in the various stages along the supply chain, receiving and distribution as well as shipping of goods, but also in the individual processing stages, which are handled within the FTZ and where processes can be traced.
-Schumacher adds, “We can therefore directly pass on the transparency that we use in our internal operations to our customers.”
-This means that they have the opportunity, for example, to gain direct access to the Warehouse Management System via their own customer portal and, besides volumes, are aware of the current status of their goods, whether they are being received in the inbound department, stored, picked and packed or ready for shipping.
+This is evident in the various stages along the supply chain, the receiving and distribution as well as shipping of goods, as well as in the individual processing stages, which are handled within the FTZ and where processes can be traced.
+Schumacher adds, ‘We can therefore directly pass on the transparency that we use in our internal operations to our customers.’
+This means that they have the opportunity, for example, to gain direct access to the warehouse management system via their own customer portal and, besides volumes, are aware of the current status of their goods, whether they are being received in the inbound department, stored, picked and packed or ready for shipping.
 This even means that they are able to decide themselves, with the help of our software, which goods they wish to export and the quantity involved and, above all, how they would like to ship them.
-“In an emergency,” Schumacher says with assurance, “we can even handle this within a few hours.
-I don’t think you can provide greater flexibility than that!”
+‘In an emergency,’ Schumacher says with assurance, ‘we can even handle this within a few hours.
+I don’t think you can provide greater flexibility than that!’